New Year’s Eve in Rome is a celebration for all with traditional New Year’s Eve menus, party in the streets and a big concert with fireworks.

 The name day

-Dec.
-31 is the anniversary of the death of a Pope who served as Bishop of Rome in the years 314-335.
-In his time, Emperor Constatin made Christianity the state religion.
+There are few name days where everyone knows which date is meant.
+December 31st is the anniversary of the death of St. Sylvester, who was Bishop of Rome from 314-335.
+In his time, Emperor Constatine made Christianity the state religion.

 Under Pope Sylvester I, three of the four most important basilicas were built, the Basilicae maiores of St. Peter, St. Paul and St. John.
 In addition, the Basilica of Santa Croce in Gerusalemme was built under him to house the relics of the cross, and many other churches were built over the tombs of martyrs.
 He is venerated in the Basilica of San Silvestro e Martino in Monti in Viale del Monte Oppio 28.